 Neal Coleman was appointed President and Chief Executive Officer of Pulse on November 1, 2012.
-Prior thereto, Mr. Coleman was Vice President Sales and Marketing of Pulse since April 1, 2008, and Manager, Sales and Marketing of Pulse since January 2006.
+Prior thereto, Mr. Coleman was Vice President Sales and Marketing of Pulse since April 1, 2008, and Manager, Sales and Marketing of Pulse since January 2006, and joined the Company in 2004.